jonathanMelly/nomad/README.md

 # Configuration

 ## Zero Config by default
-The single binary is self sufficient (no need for any config)
+The single binary is self-sufficient (no need for any config)

 ## Opened for config
 You may add a [nomad.toml](config/nomad.toml) in the same directory as the binary to configure any custom app definition and github token.